Succeeding With Service Level Objectives

 Things to Keep in Mind During Implementation

-Most teams today rely on intuition to classify important operations for services.
-However, this isn't necessarily done with enough information about the service itself.
-Some heuristics for establishing the importance of operations are:
+In many instances, teams often rely on intuition to designate essential operations for their services.
+However, this approach may lack comprehensive information about the service itself.
+To address this, certain heuristics can be employed to establish the importance of operations, such as:

-• A “coarse” grained SLI based on all service traffic
+• A "coarse" grained Service Level Indicator based on overall service traffic.

-For example, an operation that supports fetching a user profile and is called irregularly is less important for an authentication company than a transaction that authenticates a user and is called hundreds of times per second.
+For instance, in an authentication company, an operation irregularly fetching a user profile may be less critical than a transaction authenticating a user called hundreds of times per second.

-This step should produce a list of important operations that a service performs, ranked in order by importance.
-It’s important to remember that many operations may span multiple individual HTTP endpoints.
-Google describes strategies to identify SLIs in depth, in their recent Art of SLOs course.
+The outcome of this identification process should be a prioritized list of significant operations performed by a service.
+It's crucial to note that many operations may span multiple individual HTTP endpoints.
+Google provides in-depth strategies for identifying SLIs in their recent Art of SLOs course.

-This stage produces a single written entry that describes:
+This stage results in a comprehensive written entry that includes details such as:

 • What is being measured?